 Beware that as fermented rice water can be very potent, you may need to dilute it with warm water before use.

-Photo via Robin Kumar Biswal from Pexels
+Image sourced from Robin Kumar Biswal on Pexels

-Store You Rice Water
+Storing Your Rice Water

 You can store the rice water in the fridge for up to one week and shake well before use.

-Ways to use Rice water / Fermented Rice Water
+Ways to Use Rice water / Fermented Rice Water

-Exclusive tips for you: Pay attention to your Hair type before using rice water!
+Exclusive Tips for You: Pay attention to your hair type before using rice water!

-People with dry and sensitive scalp
+People with Dry and Sensitive Scalp:

 Protein-Sensitive hair: Avoid using too much protein

-• Rice water contains a lot of proteins that may lead to protein overload.
+- Rice water contains a lot of proteins that may lead to protein overload.

-• Protein and moisture treatments are very different and excessive use of one of them can eventually harm your hair.
+- Protein and moisture treatments are very different and excessive use of one of them can eventually harm your hair.

-• Usually, if your hair is stringy and limp it means that your hair needs more protein, whereas if your hair is hard and coarse, it generally has too much protein.
+- Usually, if your hair is stringy and limp it means that your hair needs more protein, whereas if your hair is hard and coarse, it generally has too much protein.

-• If you have protein-sensitive hair, your hair will turn even more dry, stiff and brittle quickly after using hair products with too much protein.
+- If you have protein-sensitive hair, your hair will turn even more dry, stiff, and brittle quickly after using hair products with too much protein.
 Once this happens, stop using any protein products for a while and just use moisturizing products until an optimal protein-moisture balance is achieved.

-Opting for the Niche Remedy
+Opting for the Niche Remedy:

-In the end it may be more appealing to just opt for a high performance niche brand that does all the hard work for you.
+In the end, it may be more appealing to just opt for a high-performance niche brand that does all the hard work for you.

-Iles Formula Signature Hair Mask contains a cocktail of raw virgin ingredients that provide moisture and repair for all hair types.
-Rare and harvested ingredients specially made to suit all hair types such as Silk Proteins from Japan, Macroloba seed extract, Tucuma butter from the Amazon rain forest, and pure nut essences from Australia are infused with a nutrient mix of vitamin E, B5 and panthenol to give your scalp and hair an instant excellent moisture balance without risk of harming your hair.
+The Iles Formula Hair Mask contains a cocktail of raw virgin ingredients that provide moisture and repair for all hair types.
+Rare and harvested ingredients specially made to suit all hair types such as Silk Proteins from Japan, Macroloba seed extract, Tucuma butter from the Amazon rain forest, and pure nut essences from Australia are infused with a nutrient mix of vitamin E, B5 and panthenol to give your scalp and hair an instant excellent moisture balance without the risk of harming your hair.